hKedia/dShare/report/README.md

 );
 ```

-The encrypted file data is then converted to a file buffer and the
+The encrypted file data is then converted to a file buffer, and the
 original file content and the random salt used for encrypting the file
 is retrieved.